annienguyen879/eco395m-exercises/exercise_2/exercise_2.md

 From the performance metrics, we see that accuracy stays above 90% on average, but PPV and AUC is relatively low.
 This means that this model could use further improvement to make better predictions.

-[1] Appendix 1 contains the description of the dataset.

-[2] Appendix 2 and 3 explains these models in detail.